n0thhhing/zeon/README.md

  - [ ] Add support for Big Endian arm/aarch64, and add tests for it.

 ## Notes
- - When using `vld1*` on non-ARM architectures(or if use_asm and use_builtins is off), it wont pad with 0's, so if the input is less then the specified size, it results in undefined behavior.
+ - When using `vld1*` on non-ARM architectures(or if use_asm and use_builtins is off), it assumes the underlying type fits the size of the vector.
  - Some intrinsics wont have inline assembly because the falback implementation is either faster or the same as the assembly implementation.

 ## Getting Started